stevenschwenke/SoftwareEngineeringCourse/04_refactoring/refactoring.md

 - Refactoring = part of developer's everyday life: first refactor, then add new functionality
 - also: refactoring steps in book described in detail what today's IDEs can do automated.
 Some errors author made are impossible to do now, except when ignoring capabilities of IDEs and doing everything by hand.

-## Simple Refactorings in Chapter 1
+## Simple Refactorings
 ![alt text](simpleRefactorings.png)
+- (Chapter 1 in the book)
 - _hint for speaker_:
     - _show refactoring step by step by first having a look at the result and then executing the refactoring._
     - _Use this opportunity to show shortcuts and IDE functionality._
+    - enable Plugin "Presentation Assistant" to show shortcuts used
     - _Later refactorings can become complicated.
 Maybe just showing diff-view is enough => explain diff-view!_
 - Following examples from the book plus [tobyweston/Refactoring-Chapter-1](https://github.com/tobyweston/Refactoring-Chapter-1) (attention: some minor naming and syntax changes in comparison to the book)
 - each commit is a refactoring from the book